Frequently Asked Questions

-No, you are welcome to come in anytime during business hours Monday-Friday, 8am to 5pm.
+No, you are welcome to come in anytime during our operating hours: Monday-Friday, 8am to 5pm.
 However, you must arrive before 4pm in order to be served.

 Do you only provide services to women?

 We realize violence does not discriminate and can affect anyone.
 Palomar is proud to provide FREE and CONFIDENTIAL assistance to survivors (and their children) of domestic violence, sexual assault, stalking, trafficking and elder abuse.
-We welcome people of all ages, men and women, regardless of sexual orientation, language spoken, immigration status or income.
+We welcome people of all ages and genders, regardless of sexual orientation, language spoken, immigration status or income.
 All are welcome at Palomar.